FloraCanou/temperament_evaluator/README.md

 ### Lattice-related functions

-This is mainly used to find the octave-equivalent interval complexity spectrum.
+This is mainly used to find the octave-equivalent interval temperamental complexity spectrum.
 To do this, we need to construct the temperament with `te_lat.TemperamentLattice`.
 Here we're demonstrating using tridecimal history.

 ```
 temp = te_lat.TemperamentLattice ([